How to Best Understand Bloor’s Research on HANA

 While Bloor does not get into this point, it is worth asking, what does the vast majority of this have to do with HANA?

 - SAP IQ is marketed as the archival database to HANA.
-But SAP IQ is another column-oriented design, like HANA, so it is a strange choice for archival.
+But SAP IQ is another column-oriented design, like HANA, so it is a strange archival choice.

 - SAP Adaptive Server Enterprise is another Sybase product that was developed many years before HANA.